How Long Does the Medical Negligence Claim Process Take?

-The potential wait for a resolution can be frustrating, but there are some clear timescales which can act as a general guide when you’re trying to find out just how long you might have to wait before you receive compensation.
-The general rule of thumb is:
+The potential wait for a resolution can be frustrating, too.
+However, there are some clear timescales which can act as a general guide when you’re trying to find out just how long you might have to wait before you receive compensation.
+For starters, there are three general rules of thumb.

 If your case necessitates going to court, then the process is going to take longer.

-How does the Process Work?
+How does the process work?

 There are typically six stages to the process of making a medical negligence claim.
 The time that you have to wait until you receive any compensation will depend on each of these stages.
-They are:

 One: Your solicitor will contact the relevant health authority or GP surgery.
 They will request your medical records, and this can take up to 40 days to receive.